oxTrust Admin GUI#

 Localization of oxTrust UI#

-The oxTrust UI can be customized to your preferred language.
+The oxTrust UI supports localization.
 The default language is English.
-To change it to your preferred language, you have to edit a few properties file, found within
+To set a new preferred language, edit a few properties file, found within

 identity.war.
 The path for